avallete/yt-playlists-delete-enhancer/README.md

 This script solve the issue by adding a button on Youtube to remove watched videos with more than X percent from any playlist.

+It also add a shortcut for each video in the list to quickly remove each video without the need to go into the sub-menu.

 # How to install ?

 You need to have [ViolentMonkey]() or [TamperMonkey]() extension installed in your browser.